 - Able to work independently as well as within a team, set and achieve high performance goals and meet deadlines in a fast-paced work environment.

-- Creative thinker, joyful collaborator, self-starter and detail-oriented communicator with a positive approach, can-do attitude and a sense of humor.
+- Creative thinker, strong project manager, self-starter and detail-oriented communicator with a positive approach, can-do attitude and a sense of humor.

-- Ability to create positive, long-term working relationships by demonstrating a commitment to teamwork and customer service, tact, dependability, diplomacy, and flexibility.
+- Strong interpersonal skills and ability to create positive, long-term working relationships; demonstrates tact, dependability, diplomacy and flexibility.

 - Willingness and ability to travel to meetings and other Foundation events.

 COMPENSATION AND BENEFITS

 - This is a full-time, non-exempt position, with a salary range of $115,000-$150,000.
 Salary offer will be dependent on experience.

 - We provide 15 days paid vacation to start which increases over time (20 days after 5 years, and 25 days after 10 years); 12 paid sick days, 12 paid holidays, and a flexible, family-friendly schedule.